balderdashy/sails/ROADMAP.md

 This section includes the main features, enhancements, and other improvements tentatively planned or already implemented for the v0.12 of Sails.
 Note that this is by no means a comprehensive changelog or release plan and may exclude important additions, bug fixes, and documentation tasks; it is just a reference point.
 Please also realize that the following notes may be slightly out of date-- until the release is finalized, API changes, deprecation announcements, additions, etc. are all tentative.

  + Documentation / Meta
+   + New guide for contributing to Sails docs, as well as a few tweaks to the process for starting or contributing to translation projects (see http://blog.sailsjs.org/post/137189916152/updates-to-how-we-contribute-to-the-sails-docs)
+   + [Improved docs](https://github.com/balderdashy/sails-docs/pull/615) for log configuration (thanks @kevinob11 and @felixmc)
    + Contributor documentation for more of Sails' core hooks
      + [Grunt hook](https://github.com/balderdashy/sails/tree/master/lib/hooks/grunt)
      + [Responses hook](https://github.com/balderdashy/sails/tree/master/lib/hooks/responses)
      + ORM hook _(esp. example documentation for implementing a custom override)_
      + Blueprints hook
-   + New guide for contributing to Sails docs, as well as a few tweaks to the process for starting or contributing to translation projects (see http://blog.sailsjs.org/post/137189916152/updates-to-how-we-contribute-to-the-sails-docs)
    + Added [Code of Conduct](https://github.com/balderdashy/sails/blob/master/CODE-OF-CONDUCT.md)
    + Created updated contribution guide with a streamlined process for feature/enhancement proposals (also added much more extensive guide to issue and code contributions)
    + Set up http://blog.sailsjs.org